Things to know about Venice FL

 Venice is a city in Sarasota County, Florida, United States.
 The city includes what locals call "Venice Island", a portion of the mainland that is accessed via bridges over the artificially created Intracoastal Waterway.
 The city is located in Southwest Florida.
 As of the 2020 Census, the city had a population of 25,463, up from 20,748 at the 2010 Census.
 Venice is part of the North Port–Bradenton–Sarasota, Florida Metropolitan Statistical Area.

-The 1870s is when the area saw the first wave of white settlers.
+The 1870s is when the area saw the first significant wave of white settlers.
 Venice was first known as "Horse and Chaise" because of a carriage-like tree formation that marked the spot for fishermen.
 During the 1870s, Robert Rickford Roberts established a homestead near a bay that bears his name today, Roberts Bay.
 Francis H. "Frank" Higel, originally from France, arrived in Venice in 1883 with his wife and six sons.
-He purchased land in the Roberts' homestead for ,500, equivalent to ,000 in 2023, to set up his own homestead.
+He purchased land in the Roberts' homestead for ,500, equivalent to ,000 in 2024, to set up his own homestead.
 Higel established a citrus operation involving the production of several lines of canned citrus items, such as jams, pickled orange peel, lemon juice, and orange wine.
 Higel established a post office in 1885 with the name Eyry as a service for the community's thirty residents.
 In February he was appointed as postmaster but the office was shut down months later, in November 1885, with services moving back to Osprey.
 In 1888, another post office was established, this time with the name "Venice", a name Higel himself suggested because of its likeness to the canal city in Italy.

 During the Florida land boom of the 1920s, Fred H. Albee, an orthopedic surgeon renowned for his bone-grafting operations, bought 112 acres (45 ha) from Bertha Palmer to develop Venice.
 He hired John Nolen to plan the city and create a master plan for the streets.
 Albee sold the land to the Brotherhood of Locomotive Engineers and retained Nolen as city planner.
 The first portions of the city and infrastructure were constructed in 1925–1926.